 Next, center the sleeves over the shoulder seams, right sides together.
 Double check your measuring here to make sure you don’t sew the sleeves on sideways.
 Stitch.

 Note: Quick details on the embroidery for those of you that have that option.
-I used a design that came with my machine, stabilized the back with fusible interfacing and added a water soluble interfacing on top of the binding to help with the plush fabric.
+I used a design that came with my machine.
+First I stabilized the back with fusible interfacing and added a water soluble interfacing on top of the binding to help with the plush fabric.
 You can see more about embroidery machines here.
-If you don’t have an embroidery machine, check out these hand sewing options.
+If you don’t have an embroidery machine, check out these hand sewing options for embroidery.

 Pin the seam of the binding to the center back neck of the robe.
 Then pin the binding all down the neck and front edges of the robe.
 Stitch.

 Fold the binding the the inside, covering the seam from the previous step and tucking the raw edge under 1/2 inch.
 Pin.
-On the right side of the robe, stitch in the ditch of the seam to secure the binding in place.
+Then on the right side of the robe, stitch in the ditch of the seam to secure the binding in place.

 On the bottom of the robe, fold the raw edge 3/4″ to the wrong side twice and stitch in place to hem.
 This can get bulky around the bottom of the binding, so if you need to, use a bumper with your presser foot.